 When choosing what to feed your cat, the first decision you’ll need to make is whether you should feed them wet food or dry food.
-There are pros and cons to both, but ultimately what matters most is the one that fits your cat’s appetite and your lifestyle the best.
+There are pros and cons to both, but ultimately what matters most is the one that meets your cat’s nutritional needs and appetite, and fits your lifestyle and budget the best.

 Most cats tend to eat whatever kind of food they were introduced to first, whether it’s wet or dry.
 Many people choose to feed their cats both wet and dry at various times of the day.
 We’ve assembled this list of reasons each type of food might be best for you and your cat.

 Dry cat food is available everywhere, from boutique pet stores to gas stations.
 The quality of food can vary wildly between inexpensive brands and high-cost ones.
 It’s important to read the label and understand what ingredients are best for your cat.

 Dry food is easy to serve.
 Simply dish out the amount that’s suggested for your cat’s age and weight, and you’re done.
 More finicky cats may prefer to be fed two or three distinct meals, so you may need to spread that amount throughout the day.
 If you put out too much food at one time, it can go stale.
 Some cats will turn their nose up at stale food, so consider the potential for waste when serving dry food.

 In some households, free-feeding works best.
 This is when a never-ending supply of dry food is replenished when emptied.
 If your cat is able to moderate their intake properly and not overeat, this is a great option.
 Some cats will naturally eat everything that’s been put in front of them, so free-feeding isn’t for everyone.
 Overeating can cause vomiting in the short term and obesity over time.